Search analyzers

 - Changes words to use lowercase letters.

 Language-specific analyzers make the most changes to the source data.
-See the following two examples:
+See the following two examples that use the english

 The quick brown fox jumped over the lazy dog.